 Using visitor statistics to monitor your site

-Raw log files list every request made to your Website.
+Raw log files listing every request made to your Website.
 Every time a visitor tries to access your Website, certain information is added to your log file.

 Web analysis tools, such as Visitor Statistics, use log files to generate reports showing where visitors are coming from, how often they return, and how they navigate a site.

 Visitor Statistics tool tracks the following information about visitor activity (usage) on your site: files, hits, kbytes, pages, referrers, response codes, unique search strings, sites, unique URLs, unique user agents, usernames, and visits.

 - Files: The number of files that have been requested (downloaded) from your site during the reporting period.

 - Websites contain a collection of computer files sent by a remote computer (The web server) to the client (Web browser) as the client requests them.
 Files (the outgoing response to a request) include all viable Web file formats, such as HTML files (.html), graphics files (.gif, .jpg or .png), Adobe Acrobat files (.pdf), Macromedia Flash files (.swf), Microsoft Word files (.doc) ASP files (.asp), etc.

 - Hits: The total number of requests that were made to the site during the reporting period.

 - KBytes: The amount of data in kilobytes (KB) sent out by the server during the reporting period.